wrengr/bytestring-trie/README.md

 ## Portability

 The implementation is quite portable, relying only on a few basic language extensions.
-The complete list of extensions used is:
+The complete list of extensions used by the library is:

 * CPP
-* MagicHash
+* MagicHash -- Only if using GHC
 * NoImplicitPrelude

+The test suite uses a few additional extensions:

+* MultiParamTypeClasses
+* FlexibleInstances
+* FlexibleContexts

 ## Links